abpetkov/switchery/README.md

 - `color` : color of the switch element (HEX or RGB value)
 - `secondaryColor` : secondary color for background color and border, when the switch is off
+- `jackColor` : color of the jack/handle element
 - `className` : class name for the switch element (by default styled in switchery.css)
 - `disabled` : enable or disable click events and changing the state of the switch (boolean value)
 - `disabledOpacity` : opacity of the switch when it's disabled (0 to 1)